Section 12 of 38

 - An original or certified copy of the death certificate for all deceased registered owners, including the most recently deceased.

-- Use tax or, in lieu of use tax, collect a Certificate of Vehicle, Mobilehome, or Commerical Coach Use Tax Clearance (BOE 111) form issued by the Board of Equalization and a Statement of Facts (REG 256) form.
+- Use tax or, in lieu of use tax, collect a Certificate of Vehicle, Mobilehome, or Commercial Coach Use Tax Clearance (CDTFA 111) form issued by the California Department of Tax and Fee Administration and a Statement of Facts (REG 256) form.
 If the co-owners are joined by “and,” the vehicle may be transferred solely to the surviving co-owner without collection of tax.
 However, a REG 256 must be submitted by the surviving co-owner stating that the vehicle was bequeathed to them.

 - A transfer fee to the heir and any other fees due.
 If the heir transfers ownership directly to another person, two transfer fees are due and a penalty may be due if the last transfer is late.